 Introduction to AP

 Sequences, Series and Progressions

-- A sequence is a finite or infinite list of numbers following a certain pattern.
-For example: 1, 2, 3, 4, 5… is the sequence, which is infinite.sequence of natural numbers.
+- A sequence is a finite or infinite list of numbers following a specific pattern.
+For example, 1, 2, 3, 4, 5,… is the sequence, an infinite sequence of natural numbers.

 - A series is the sum of the elements in the corresponding sequence.
 For example, 1+2+3+4+5….is the series of natural numbers.
 Each number in a sequence or a series is called a term.